CLCStriders/striders/_posts/2008-08-23-CLC-Striders-TrainingHandicap-5k-Series-2008.md

 ---
 title: CLC Striders Training and Handicap 5k Series 2008
-excerpt: "<p>A special well done goes out to Sue Arkell and Rob 'The Riz'Shute, who ran all 5Ks in the series.
-Thanks for all your support in making this club successful and fulfilling.
-Let's look forward to lots more competitions in the future Brendan Ward, Club Chairman 5k July-August 2008 Photos Report Results Series Winners Men Women 1st Rob Shute Michaela Addinall 2nd Will Ferguson Dawn Addinall 3rd Simon Elkin Lisa Boyd </p>"
 layout: post
-permalink: /0000/00/---CLC---Striders-Training/Handicap-5k-Series-2008/
 ---

+<p>A special well done goes out to Sue Arkell and Rob 'The Riz'Shute, who ran all 5Ks in the series.
+Thanks for all your support in making this club successful and fulfilling.
+Let's look forward to lots more competitions in the future Brendan Ward, Club Chairman 5k July-August 2008 Photos Report Results Series Winners Men Women 1st Rob Shute Michaela Addinall 2nd Will Ferguson Dawn Addinall 3rd Simon Elkin Lisa Boyd </p>

 **CLC Striders Training/Handicap 5k Series 2008**

 To count in this fun championship you had to run a minimum of three races.
 All trophies were awarded after the last training/handicap race on 23rd August 2008.